soundanalogous/Breakout/README.md

 - Many Arduino clones / variants should also work
 - See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for full list of tested I/O boards

+Note: In order to use Breakout with an Arduino Leonardo board, you need to update the Firmata library in your Arduino application.
+[Please refer to the instructions here.](https://github.com/soundanalogous/Breakout/wiki/Updating-Firmata-in-Arduino).

 OS:

 - Mac OS X 10.6 or higher